Shipping Quote in Sub Header

 Shipping Quote Minified - Header & Homepage

-Pretty much every state is going to want you to register your business with a minimum of a DBA or “doing business as”.
-You may decide you would rather start a corporation (Inc.) or a limited liability company (LLC.) once you get going but a DBA may be the right choice for you depending on the laws in your state.
-We suggest you speak with a licensed attorney about what entity is best for your business as each person’s circumstances are different.
-There are many factors to consider like taxes, marital status, joint incomes, the amount of money you bring into your household, and of course liability.
-With a DBA you can get your pants sued off of you in the unfortunate event you made a decision that resulted in property damages or worse caused bodily injury to someone.
-Have you ever heard someone say: “you can sue my company but please don’t sue me”?
-Well, if your corporation or LLC is properly set up and you are working for it then it would more than likely be the corporate body bearing the responsibility resulting from your actions.
-But again – consult a professional attorney in your state.
-Once you’ve determined your best option you can move on to things like considering obtaining your flaggers license and dealing with any state insurance and training qualifications that may be required.
-What we teach in our “How to start a pilot car company” kit is to explain all of the ins and outs that are necessary to get your idea off of the ground and get you into our industry.
-There is ALWAYS a shortage of good, professional pilot car companies.
+Generally, every state will want you to register your business with a minimum of a DBA or “doing business as.”
+You may decide to start a corporation (Inc.) or a limited liability company (LLC) once you get going, but a DBA may be the right choice depending on your state’s laws.
+We suggest you speak with a licensed attorney about the entity best for your business, as each person’s circumstances differ.
+There are many factors to consider, like taxes, marital status, joint incomes, the amount of money you bring into your household, and liability.
+With a DBA, you can get sued if, in the unfortunate event, you made a decision that resulted in property damages or, worse, caused bodily injury to someone.
+Have you ever heard someone say: “You can sue my company, but please don’t sue me”?
+Well, if your corporation or LLC is properly set up and you are working for it, it would likely be the corporate body bearing the responsibility resulting from your actions.
+However, consult a professional attorney in your state.
+Once you’ve determined your best option, you can move on to things like obtaining your flagger license and dealing with any state insurance and training qualifications that may be required.

 • Insurance requirements for pilot car companies and issues to consider.